Home » Computer Guides » Windows Guides » How To Make An MP3 CD

 How to make an MP3 audio CD.

-Open WMP and then select the Music section and then click the Burn tab.
+Open WMP and then select the Music section and then click on the Burn tab.

-Add Your MP3 Tracks To Be Burned Onto The CD.
+Add Your MP3 Audio To Be Burned Onto The CD.

-Drag and drop the music tracks from the centre pane onto the right-hand pane.
-The right-hand pane is called the Burn List, and any tracks (songs) in this list will be put onto the CD.
+Drag and drop the MP3 music tracks from the centre pane onto the right-hand pane.
+The right-hand pane is called the Burn List, and any tracks (songs) in this list will be burned to the CD.

 Obviously, you can add tracks one at a time to the Burn List.
 Or you can select multiple tracks and then drag the whole lot over.